The 10 Best Algaecides

 video play icon

-This wiki has been updated 28 times since it was first published in February of 2017.
+This wiki has been updated 29 times since it was first published in February of 2017.
 It's hard to enjoy a pool or hot tub or admire your pond or fountain when the water is blue, green or yellow and slimy with algae.
 So we have assembled a list packed with products suitable for a range of budgets and designed to combat various strains of these unwanted little organisms in all of those diverse aquatic settings.
 Some of them work for spring restarts, too.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Kem-Tek 60% Concentrate